jameshughes89/cs4XX-EvolutionaryComputation/site/topics/parameters/comparing.rst

 * Of the :math:`1,000,000` combinations randomly generated
-* There were :math:`205` with a by chance recovery time the same or better than what was originally observed
+* There were :math:`205` with a by chance recovery time the same or better than the originally observed 1.6 days faster
-* In other words, there is a 0.205% chance that the original observation happened by dumb luck
+* In other words, there is a 0.0205% chance that the original observation happened by dumb luck

-    * :math:`\frac{205}{1000000} = 0.00205 = 0.205\%`
+    * :math:`\frac{205}{1000000} = 0.000205 = 0.0205\%`
-    * There is a roughly one in 5,000 chance this would have happened by dumb luck
+    * There is a roughly one in 50,000 chance this would have happened by dumb luck

 * This is where the idea of a probability value (p-value) comes in
-* There is a 0.00205 probability that the drug's improved recovery time happened by chance
+* There is a 0.000205 probability that the drug's improved recovery time happened by chance

 T-Tests and Mann-Whitney U tests